keviinfoes/OracleGuard/README.md

 The testscript estimates the gascosts for `OBSERVATIONS=28 && MAX_OUTLIERS=4` ~200k gas.
 In this case the oracle manipulator needs to controle 22 observations (44 blocks, observation manipulation requires two consecutive blocks).
 See [Test](#Test) to run the gascost estimate.

 ## Test
-The tests use the ganache mainnet fork option.
+The tests use the ganache mainnet fork option (for gasestimate against regular TWAP oracle).

 ```
 // Terminal 1